Multi Centre Itineries for Canada and USA Visitors.

 This page is a work in progress and is to help visitors from Canada and USA to plan their vacation in Portugal.

 We get many visitors to Portugal from Canada and USA and their requirements differ greatly from visitors from Europe.
 Visitors from Europe typically have a 2-3 hour flight, spend a week or two here and return home.
-On the other hand our visitors from North America have a much longer and more expensive flight, possibly making a couple of connections, and so the travel time can be anything between 12 and 36 hours and costing 4-6 times as much.
+On the other hand our visitors from North America have a much longer and more expensive flight, possibly making a couple of connections and so the travel time can be anything between 12 and 36 hours and costing 4-6 times as much.
 It is not surprising then that our North American visitors would extend their vacation to 4, 6 or even 8 weeks to make the whole trip worthwhile.

 Portugal receives many "Snowbirders" (Escapees of the cold North American winters to the warmer weather in Portugal) typically from November to May.
 Villa Vida Nova Algarve is not available during December through February but our other villa Villa Vida Nova Silver Coast on the Silver Coast is available 12 months of the year, contact me for details.